Cocoom/Cocoom.github.io/docs/guide/msteams-app/administration.md

 ![](https://paper-attachments.dropbox.com/s_33DB8C50A65C2FB0F56B8E23D80EB4FDD5ADB7B9A9A15F5473F1D87424ECDED7_1589103253539_Plan+de+travail+41cocoom-guides-2.png)

-⚠️ **A newsletter is sent to all the users of your platform, i.e. all the users present in the "users" tab, including those whose accounts are awaiting validation (an invitation has been sent but not validated by the user).
+⚠️ **A newsletter is sent to all the users of your knowledge base, i.e. all the users present in the "users" tab, including those whose accounts are awaiting validation (an invitation has been sent but not validated by the user).
 Deactivated users do not receive it, however.**

 ## 🗞 Breaking news